 Pericardial layers.
 Illustration showing a detailed view of the pericardium and its layers in relationship to the myocardium.
 Reproduced with permission from from Blausen.com staff, “Blausen gallery 2014,” Wikiversity Journal of Medicine.
 DOI: 10.15347/wjm/2014.010.

 Pericardial reserve and pericardial pressure-volume curves in cardiac tamponade.
-A. The pressure-volume curve observed in acute cardiac tamponade; note ...
+A. The pressure-volume curve observed in acute cardiac tamponade; note the much ...